ro-the-creator/M6-Seasonal-EV-Injury-Prediction/README.md

 <div align='center'>

-### **A predictive modeling project for the NYPD, forecasting seasonal trends of injuries involving electric vehicles in New York City.**
+### **A predictive modeling project for the NYPD, forecasting seasonal trends of injuries involving government vehicles in New York City.**
 </div>